Wrong Road To Real Wealth Pt. 1

 I just wanted someone to help me create a financial plan that would ensure my security later in life.
 At 50 years of age, I left it all a bit late but was assured by David Orth that first-time financial planning is commonplace in this age group.

-An ethical finance advisor would have politely encouraged me to take off my rose- tinted glasses and consider realistic pathways to wealth creation.
+A smarter finance advisor would have politely encouraged me to take off my rose- tinted glasses and consider realistic pathways to wealth creation.

 From Bad To Worse